nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 I found a 19V 4A supply to suit.
 Don't forget to turn on the switch!

-The logic is, or at least can be, powered from the USB-C port while the motor power is off.
+The CPU is, or at least can be, powered from the USB-C port while the motor power is off.
 There are a number of other power connectors on the board whose purpose is not entirely clear but is presumably for spindles, lasers, etc.
 I'm hoping to repurpose one of these for lighting power.